studio-YOLO/editpix-doc/docs/color-adjustments/temperature.md

 ---

 # Temperature
-Function that, given an image, changes the temperature.
+This method asynchronously changes the temperature of the specified image element by applying a temperature adjustment factor.

 ## Syntax